andrewGhazi/malacoda/README.md

 </tbody>
 </table>

-More sophisticated analyses that use annotations to create informative priors for more sensitive analysis will be described in an upcoming vignette.
+More sophisticated analyses that use annotations to create informative priors for higher sensitivity will be described in an upcoming vignette.
 The required functionality to do so currently exists with `fit_cond_prior`.
 Other features like annotation checking and traditional NHST analysis will also be explained in the vignette.

 Example output
 --------------